Where to Stay in Belgrade? This post will guide you to the best places to in the capital of Serbia, one of the biggest cities in the Balkans

 Belgrade is one of the cheapest cities to visit and to live in Europe.
 The three most important aspects of a travel budget are costs with transport, accommodation and food, and Belgrade offers great value for the money in all senses.

 Transport in Belgrade is pretty inexpensive, especially when it comes to buses and trams.
-One should be careful with taxis, as these can overcharge you, especially when travel from the main train station.
+One should be careful with taxis, as these can overcharge you, especially when travel from the Center Station.
 Getting to Belgrade from other countries is becoming increasingly cheaper, as low cost airlines are improving their frequencies to the Serbian capital.

-Food in Belgrade is one of the best in Europe, especially if you are a meat lover.
+Food in the city is one of the best in Europe, especially if you are a meat lover.
 The Balkans cuisine is heavily based on meat dishes, and I certainly recommend Pleskavica, a delicious mix of different kinds of meat and bread.
-There are many cheap eateries in Belgrade and you can find many snack bars and restaurants.
+There are many cheap eateries around the city and you can find many snack bars and restaurants.

-Accommodation in Belgrade is also one of the cheapest among European capitals.
-Regardless what kind of traveler you are, choosing hostels or luxury
+Accommodation in the city is also one of the cheapest among European capitals.
+Regardless what kind of traveler you are, choosing hostels or luxury.
+Even in the summer, when most prices skyrocket in Europe, the Serbian capital still offers pretty affordable options in all ranges.

 Best Months to Visit Belgrade

-As mentioned above, Belgrade is one of the most affordable cities to travel in Europe.
+As mentioned above, the Serbian capital is one of the most affordable cities to travel in Europe.
 It can be a great stop if you are doing an European tour, especially in summer.

-Even if Belgrade is very affordable, its weather can be pretty extreme.
+Even if the city is very affordable, its weather can be pretty extreme.
 During summer, it can be extremely hot in the Balkans, which can be quite unpleasant for sightseeing during the day.
-During winter, the weather can be quite cold in Serbia with heavy snowfall, although they do not happen so often in Belgrade.
+During winter, the weather can be quite cold in Serbia with heavy snowfall, although they do not happen so often in the capital.

-The best months to visit Belgrade are those in Spring and Autumn.
-Belgrade has a perfect weather from April to June, and mostly pleasant days from late August to November.
+The best months to visit Serbia are those in Spring and Autumn.
+The Serbian capital has a perfect weather from April to June, and mostly pleasant days from late August to November.